Crank Style Guide

 ESLint rule: crank/prefer-refresh-callback

-❌ Don’t call refresh() during execution or after unmount.
-It’s a no-op in both cases and will emit warnings:
+❌ Don’t call refresh() during execution or after unmount:

 function *Example() {

-// ❌ refresh() during execution is a no-op
+// ❌ no-op during execution, emits a warning

 this.refresh();